What's Included in a Commercial Lease Agreement?

 A lease in which the rental payment includes other services, such as utilities, maintenance, and lawn/snow removal services.
 The landlord pays these fees and passes them on to the tenants in the lease.
 This can be a benefit to tenants as it saves from having to pay these additional fees, but the landlord may be charging more than actually is being paid for these services.

-A lease which includes the landlord agrees to pay for all common expenses, including utilities, repairs, insurance and (occasionally) property taxes.
+A lease that includes the landlord agrees to pay for all common expenses, including utilities, repairs, insurance and (occasionally) property taxes.
 The cost of a gross lease is higher than for other types of leases because all of these items are included in the amount of the lease.

 A lease which includes the square footage costs, CAM costs, and all other ownership expenses, including utilities, repairs, insurance, and property taxes.